kaplayjs/kaplay-site/guides/en/1_getting_started/3_components.md

 ## Adding Components and tags

-To assign a component or tag to an object, we usually do it on the object's creation.
+In most cases components and tags are just added once, when the object is created, by putting them in the array passed to `add()`.

-For example, in a **player** game object, we can assign a `sprite()` component and the `friend` tag:
+For example, when creating the `player` game object, we can give it a `sprite()` component and the `friend` tag:

 ```js